 4. Learn to be patient if you subconsciously ruin relationships

-5. Seek counselling to avoid self-sabotaging your relationships
+5. Seek counseling to avoid self-sabotaging your relationships

 6. Do not rush into relationships

-A string of unsuccessful relationships can leave anyone feeling deflated, demoralized and worn out.
+A string of unsuccessful relationships can leave anyone feeling deflated, demoralized, and worn out.
 But don’t rush into a relationship in your desperation to make it work.
-For instance, don’t start dating the next hot guy you meet in a bar the day after you get out a relationship just to feel better about yourself.
-What’d happen if you end up dating an alcoholic?
+For instance, don’t start dating the next hot guy you meet at a bar the day after you get out of a relationship, just to feel better about yourself.

 7. Stop playing the victim

-Given that people displaying self-sabotaging behavior operate from a place of fear and often turn own to be a partner with low self-esteem, it is very easy for them to wallow in self-pity.
+Given that people who display self-sabotaging behavior operate from a place of fear and often turn out to be a partner with low self-esteem, it is very easy for them to wallow in self-pity.
 You must stop playing the victim card to free yourself from this pattern of self-sabotaging romantic relationships.

 8. Most importantly, learn to detach from the past

 The first thing you need to do is look at your past experiences.
 It could be a toxic childhood or a string of broken relationships that is causing self-sabotaging issues.
-To stop self-sabotaging your relationships identify the trigger, be honest and communicative, seek counselling and be patient.
+To stop self-sabotaging your relationships, identify the trigger, be honest and communicative, seek counseling, and be patient.

-Get rid of the anxiety, commitment phobia, the insecurity that leads you into push pull relationships.
+Work on getting rid of the anxiety, commitment phobia, and insecurity that leads you to push pull relationships.
 Stop playing the victim card and detach yourself from the past.
-Don’t rush into relationships, instead take your time and know what you want from the relationship.
+Don’t rush into relationships, instead take your time and know what you want from a partner.

-You know you are self-sabotaging a relationship when you make it only about yourself, you are very critical of your partner, you become anxious and secure.
-You have trust issues, you over think and you cannot let go off your past.
+You know you are self-sabotaging a relationship when you make it only about yourself, you are very critical of your partner, and you become anxious and insecure when things between you two get serious.
+You have trust issues, you overthink, and you cannot let go of your past.